13+ Top Skills to Add to Your Resume (and How to Include Them)

 - If you’ve got a degree in project management, make sure to highlight it

-- Explain any project management software you’ve used and also if you are well-versed in the Microsoft Office Suite of products, including Word, Excel, PowerPoint, and more
+- Explain any project management software you’ve used and also if you are well-versed in the Microsoft Office Suite of products, including the ability to deal with Word documents, Excel Spreadsheets, PowerPoint slides, and more.

 In this digital era, we use computers in all walks of life, including archeological research, engineering designing, and more.